Harmonic Day is a day to align frequencies with the aim of realizing a society in which the Earth, humans, animals, and all life forms are in harmony.

 Singing Ring® Experience

-Feel the rich overtones
+Feel the rich harmonic overtones

-Please also experience mini-therapy (first come, first served)
+Please also experience mini-therapy

 About the donation recipient